Substantive Change Policy

 - Comprehensive Program Review Process

 The majority of academic programs are required to conduct 5-year comprehensive programmatic reviews; those programs that are in colleges and programs that are accredited or certified by external accreditation agencies follow the cycle of their respective accrediting body.
-Departmental comprehensive program review reports are submitted to their respective college deans and appropriate curricular review bodies following college protocols; then they are submitted to the Standing Council on Academic Planning (SCAP) following the university protocol and finally to the provost for review and approval (see SCAP Comprehensive Program Review Protocol/Criteria and Master Comprehensive Program Review Cycle – Calendar).
+Departmental comprehensive program review reports are submitted to their respective college deans and appropriate curricular review bodies following college protocols; then they are submitted to the Standing Council on Academic Planning (SCAP) following the university protocol and finally to the provost for review and approval (see SCAP Comprehensive Program Review Protocol/Criteria).
 The university provides guidelines with respect to minimum standards and assessment expectations as well as support to meet the informational and assessment needs of the respective programs/departments undergoing the comprehensive review process; however, the university requirements are flexible enough to allow colleges and programs to determine the specification of their student learning outcomes and the types of planning and assessment strategies they pursue to meet their respective academic goals.

 - Annual Program Review Process